 A specialization in Entrepreneurship provides training in the basics of small business management, marketing, financial planning, and budgeting.
 These skills are necessary for starting and running small businesses, franchise operations and family concerns.

 A specialization in Supply Chain Management prepares students for entry-level positions as operations supervisors, operations schedulers, logistics planners, or buyers.

-A specialization in Personnel Management prepares students for positions such as personnel manager, recruiter, or director of personnel.
+A specialization in Human Resource Management prepares students for positions such as human resources manager, recruiter, or director of human resources.

 A specialization in Management of Health-Care Enterprises can prepare students for many different possible positions in health-care organizations or in companies that do business with health-care organizations.
 These could include office manager, assistant administrator, or project coordinator.

 Students majoring in other areas such as accounting, business analytics, finance, or marketing can obtain a double major in management that will facilitate upward mobility in their careers.